Jonahrahn/Jonahrahn/README.md

 - 👋 Hi, I’m @Jonahrahn
 - 👀 I’m interested in learning more about the coding communities and contributing data that i find insightful.
-- 🌱 I’m currently learning Python, R, SQL, and NLTK
+- 🌱 I’m currently learning Excel,VBA,Python, R, SQL, and NLTK
 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me jonah.rahn@gmail.com